ccweerasinghe1994/Essential-Algorithms/Readme.md

 can mean the difference between an algorithm performing its task in seconds, hours, or not at all.
 ### Approach
+To get the most out of an algorithm, you must be able to do more than simply follow its steps.
+You need to understand the following:

+`The algorithm’s behavior` Does it find the best possible solution, or does it just find a good solution?
+Could there be multiple best solutions?
+Is there a reason to pick one “best” solution over the others?

+`The algorithm’s speed` Is it fast?
+Slow?
+Is it usually fast but sometimes slow for certain inputs?

+`The algorithm’s memory requirements` How much memory will the algorithm need?
+Is this a reasonable amount?
+Does the algorithm require billions of terabytes more memory than a computer could possibly have (at least today)?

+`The main techniques the algorithm uses` Can you reuse those techniques to solve similar problems?

+This book covers all of these topics.
+It does not, however, attempt to cover every detail of every algorithm with mathematical precision.
+It uses an intuitive approach to explain algorithms and their performance, but it does not analyze performance in rigorous detail.
+Although that kind of proof can be interesting, it can also be confusing and take up a lot of space, providing a level of detail that is unnecessary for most programmers.
+This book, after all, is intended primarily for programmers who need to get a job done.

+This book’s chapters group algorithms that have related themes.
+Sometimes the theme is the task that they perform (`sorting, searching, network algorithms`), sometimes it’s the data structures they use (`linked lists, arrays, hash tables, trees`), and sometimes it’s the techniques they use (`recursion, decision trees, distributed algorithms`).
+At a high level, these groupings may seem arbitrary, but when you read about the algorithms, you’ll see that they fit together.

+In addition to those categories, many algorithms have underlying themes that cross chapter boundaries.
+For example, tree algorithms (Chapters 10, 11, and 12) tend to be `highly recursive` (Chapter 9). `Linked lists` (Chapter 3) can be used to build `arrays` (Chapter 4), `hash tables` (Chapter 8), `stacks` (Chapter 5), and `queues` (Chapter 5).
+The ideas of `references` and `pointers` are used to build `linked lists` (Chapter 3), `trees` (Chapters 10, 11, and 12), and `networks` (Chapters 13 and 14).
+As you read, watch for these common threads.
+Appendix A summarizes common strategies programs use to make these ideas easier to follow.

 #### Algorithms and Data Structures 2
 #### Pseudocode
 #### Algorithm Features